-Taken together, these measures could translate into an annual reduction of national GHG emissions of up to 120,000 t of carbon equivalents ( $\mathrm{CO}2$ eq) - about 6% of total emissions from agriculture and livestock - in addition to other environmental benefits.
+Taken together. these measures could translate reduction national GHG into an annual of emissions of up to 120,000 t of carbon equivalents $(CO_2 eq)$ - about 6% of total emissions from agriculture and livestock - in addition to other environmental benefits.
 They are also expected to be cost effective for the 50,000 farmers and dozens of mills, exporters, and roasters that form the coffee sector in Costa Rica.